sampsyo/home/_posts/2014-10-06-newjournals.md

 We should keep pushing for incremental change within the current system.
 At the same time, there's room for a different approach.
 We can attack the stagnation from the outside in: we can start something new.
 The new thing will need to start from scratch with earning attention and credibility, but it could break with tradition more rapidly.

-We should take inspiration from other sciences that have been more proactive in adopting new publication norms: [the arXiv][arxiv] for preprints, open-access journals like [the Forum of Mathematics][forum], and---closer to home---[VLDB][], a notable computer science exception to conference conservatism.
+We should take inspiration from other communities that have been more proactive in adopting new publication norms: [the arXiv][arxiv] for unreviewed preprints, open-access journals like [the Forum of Mathematics][forum], and---closer to home---[VLDB][], a notable computer science exception to conference conservatism.

 [arxiv]: http://arxiv.org
 [forum]: http://journals.cambridge.org/forumofmathematics